JefTek/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/New-MgGroupOnenoteNotebookSectionGroup.md

         - `[OneNoteClientUrl <IMicrosoftGraphExternalLink>]`: externalLink
         - `[OneNoteWebUrl <IMicrosoftGraphExternalLink>]`: externalLink
       - `[Pages <IMicrosoftGraphOnenotePage[]>]`: The collection of pages in the section.
 Read-only.
 Nullable.
         - `[CreatedDateTime <DateTime?>]`: The date and time when the page was created.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
         - `[Self <String>]`: The endpoint where you can get details about the page.
 Read-only.
         - `[Id <String>]`: Read-only.
         - `[Content <Byte[]>]`: The page's HTML content.
         - `[ContentUrl <String>]`: The URL for the page's HTML content.
 Read-only.
         - `[CreatedByAppId <String>]`: The unique identifier of the application that created the page.
 Read-only.
         - `[LastModifiedDateTime <DateTime?>]`: The date and time when the page was last modified.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
         - `[Level <Int32?>]`: The indentation level of the page.
 Read-only.
         - `[Links <IMicrosoftGraphPageLinks>]`: pageLinks
           - `[(Any) <Object>]`: This indicates any property can be added to this object.